r0light/cna-quality-model/docs/_pages/index.md

       *If a link is broken for an extended time, a circuit breaker can help to avoid unnecessary communication and therefore waiting time, instead a failure should be immediately returned or a default response should be given, if possible.*
       Davis2019 10.1; Scholl2019 6 "Use Circuit Breakers for Nontransient Failures"; Richardson2019 3.2.3 "Handling partial failures using the Circuit Breaker pattern"; Bastani2017 12 "Isolating Failures and Graceful Degradation: circuit breaker"; Indrasiri2021 3 "Resilient Connectivity Pattern: Circuit breaker";  Goniwada2021 4 "Circuit Breaker"
       * *Number of Links with Complex Failover* (Apel2019)
+  * **Persistent communication** (Link)
+    *By using links that persist messages which have been sent, components can be further decoupled, because components need not even exist at the time a message is sent, but can still receive a message.
+Through this communication can also be repeated in case of failures.*
+    Indrasiri2021 5 "Event Sourcing Pattern: Log-based message brokers"
+    * *Service Link Persistence utilization metric* (Ntentos2020)
+    * *Outbox/Event Sourcing utilization metric* (Ntentos2020)
 * Recoverability
   * **Automated restarts** (Service)
     *In a cloud-native application, when a component is found to be unhealthy, it should be automatically and directly restarted so that a recover from failures is possible.
 Ideally this concern should be moved to the infrastructure level.*